 In this section, we will touch on the various factors you should think about when picking a worm composter.
 Some of them include the dimensions of the worm composters, their weight, the number of sections, compost tea spigots, ventilation, and other features.
 Lastly, we will take a look at the price of the best worm composters to give you an idea of how much you should expect to pay for the product.

 The dimensions of the best worm composters can vary between something that takes up little space under the table to something that is a bit bigger and requires to be placed outside.
-For instance, the smallest worm composter here is The Squirm Firm Worm Factory Worm Composting Bin as it has the size of 17 inches wide, 16 inches deep, and 15 inches tall.
+For instance, the smallest worm composter here is FCMP Living Composter as it has the size of 15 inches wide, 15 inches deep, and 22 inches tall.
 Note that the height of this worm composter can also increase if you add on more sections to it.

-On the other hand, the biggest worm composter we saw was the Hungry Bin Worm Farm, which is capable of processing more waste at a time.
-It is 24 inches wide, 26 inches deep, and 37 inches tall.
+On the other hand, the biggest worm composter we saw was the Urban Worm Bag, which is capable of processing more waste at a time.
+It is 27 inches wide, 27 inches deep, and 32 inches tall.

 If you plan to use a compact worm composter indoors, do not worry about bad smells coming from it since most of them are odor-free.